Coastwise Health Blog

 Written by Niki Payne

 Addiction recovery is a complex and deeply personal journey.
-For many, traditional therapeutic approaches like Cognitive Behavioral Therapy (CBT) may not fully address the emotional dysregulation, impulsivity, and intense cravings that come with substance use disorders.
+For many people struggling with drug addiction, traditional therapeutic approaches like Cognitive Behavioral Therapy (CBT) may not fully address the emotional dysregulation, impulsivity, and intense cravings that come with substance use disorders.
 This is where Dialectical Behavior Therapy (DBT) comes in—a powerful, evidence-based approach that equips individuals with the skills needed to manage emotions, reduce self-destructive behaviors, and build a life worth living.

 In this article, we’ll explore what DBT is, how it differs from CBT, and the four core skill sets it teaches that directly support addiction recovery.